 The National Public Housing Museum is built on the former site of the Jane Addams Homes, Chicago’s first federal housing project.
 It is the first museum in the United States dedicated to telling the stories and sharing the history of public housing in this country.

-The HOOPcycle is made possible through support from the Joyce Foundation, the National Endowment for the Arts, Chicago Association of Realtors, and The Faculty Fund at Parsons/The New School.
+The HOOPcycle is made possible through support from the Joyce Foundation, the National Endowment for the Arts, Chicago Association of Realtors, The Faculty Fund at Parsons/The New School, and Dole Italia.

 Team: